 Adding to the list of Italian UNESCO World Heritage sites is the Cinque Terre.
 This set of five islands are nested in the region of Liguria and sit atop rugged cliffs that overlook the emerald-green Italian Riviera.

 The area of Cinque Terra sprawls between La Spezia and Levanto where you will find romantic olive groves, traditional eateries, and beautiful coastal views along the way.
+The towns of Cinque Terre are beautiful and the perfect place to stay in Italy!

 2. Enjoy the mystical heritage of Pompeii – and cast yourself into the past